 More like Reign of Fire (great movie, how has a great game not been made from that concept yet?)…

 The game design document helps you form a finite scope for your game.
 You can set some parameters to keep the project manageable.
 You can map out things like plot, and characters, and locations, and at a certain point you can decide the game is big enough.

 As you work through something, it’s easy to get caught up in it and forget why you’re doing it in the first place.
 It’s times like these where having a compass is vital.

 As you work through iterations of a concept, the changes can get to the point where you forget the “why.”
-When you lose site of the original purpose, the game design document can put you back on track.
+When you lose sight of the original purpose, the game design document can put you back on track.

 Step by Step

 Now, just because your game design document should be thorough doesn’t mean you need to have it all described at once.
-This document is your map, but it’s a map that can grow and change with your game (like the minecraft map).
+This document is your map, but it’s a map that can grow and change with your game (like the Minecraft map).